 Every home has some rules which are observed by the family.
-Please explain these clearly and simply, e.g. bathroom rules, dishes, using appliances etc. The students expect to be told these on arrival in your home.
-For safety and emergency contact reasons they need to advise you of where they are going, who they are going with and when they will return.
+Please explain these clearly and simply, e.g. bathroom rules, dishes, using appliances etc. For safety and emergency contact reasons they need to advise you of where they are going, who they are going with and when they will return.
 They should always give you a telephone number for contact.